jamuraa/resume/README.md

 Note: Contact info is left out, but you can email me at m@base0.net if you want.
-I'm not currently actively looking for a position, but have open consulting time and am not an idiot if you're rich and want to give me a large pile of your money.
+I'm not currently actively looking for a position, but I do have limited consulting hours available each week.

 ## Legend